carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 </clickable-tile>
 </grid-wrapper>

-If you are an IBMer who might work with a proprietary add-on library, please set up the kit via the Box Drive by following [these instructions](#get-the-kit-via-box).
+If you might work with a proprietary add-on library and still want to be connected for updates, please set up the kit via the Box Drive by following [these instructions](#get-the-kit-via-box).

 If you would rather not receive library updates, or if you are looking for previous versions of the design kit, please visit our GitHub repository, and follow [these instructions](#download-the-kit-from-github) to download the kit.